meinside/meinside.github.io/_posts/2017-03-16-TensorFlow-and-Go-on-Raspberry-Pi.md

 $ ./compile.sh
 ```

-The compilation took about 30 minutes.
+This compilation took about an hour.

 ## d. install